ngerritsen/advent-of-code-2022/README.md

 1. Make sure [Python 3](https://www.python.org/downloads/) is installed on the system.
 2. Add the input in a file named `input.txt` next to the solution before running.
 3. Run: `python3 src/{day_number}/main.py`

+### Faster!

+Want assignments to run faster?
+Install [PyPy](https://pypy.org/).
+It is an alternative implementation of Python featuring a JIT, which can run significantly faster.

+After installing it just run: `pypy src/{day_number}/main.py`.